CFP / Open Panels

 Our aim is to focus ways to query those new DH resources in fields where they have not yet been systematically explored: ironically enough, those very fields would benefit more than other research domains from such an approach, since benefits of large-scale analysis of transmission processes have long been shown by handcrafted explorations of classical materials (since Wensinck’s ḥadīṯs Concordances through Juynboll’s perusal of isnāds).

 Papers are welcomed from scholars working on any field related to the beginnings of Arabic written tradition, possibly, but not necessarily, in the framework of DH.
-We expect perspective papers to combine scholarly insights with the systematic formalization and analysis of texts and to address meaningful issues in the emergence, development and canonization of written traditions from a specific, DH-oriented, point of view.
+We expect perspective papers to combine scholarly insights with the systematic formalization and analysis of texts and to address meaningful issues in the emergence, development and canonization of written traditions from a specific, DH-oriented and/or conceptually innovative, point of view.

 4. South Yemen: Past, Present, and Future